'I need to clean every two minutes!' - Henry getting to grips with lockdown life in Montreal | Goal.com

 The problem is there are not hours and hours of film from this Impact team.
 They have played only five games, and there is only so many times you can watch the same 450 minutes.
 In a normal world, Henry would scout the opposition.
 During quiet moments, perhaps he would put on a Champions League game to watch the world's best and take inspiration from managers at the level he strives to be at, but even that is not an option right now.

-Because of that, Henry has had to turn back the clock back.
+Because of that, Henry has had to turn back the clock.
 He has been watching old film while looking for new things to implement, new ways to improve his team once the world comes back to normal.

 And, until that time, his mind will race and that competitiveness will wait for an outlet.
 He will continue his coaching development during the lockdown, even if that continuation comes only in his own head for the time being.
 That push for greatness will have to wait, but the desire that helped him reach that level as a player never really quietens down.